The original Sass compiler was written in Ruby, which made it really slow. Libsass is a rewrite of the compiler in C++, which makes it insanely fast.

 First, make sure you've read Setting Language Options.

-Libsass can be turned off for a single Sass file by selecting that file in the list and un-checking the Use Libsass box in the inspector pane.
+Libsass can be turned on for a single Sass file by selecting that file in the list and choosing "Libsass" from the Compiler pop-up button in the inspector pane.

-You can also disable Libsass for all Sass files at once.
-Open Project Settings, then choose Languages > Sass and uncheck the Use Libsass box.
+You can also enable Libsass for all Sass files at once.
+Open Project Settings > Sass and select the "Libsass" option from the compiler popup button.

 Compass Not Supported

-Sass files in a Compass project will continue to use the old Ruby compiler because Compass is not compatible with Libsass.
+Sass files in a Compass project will continue to use the old Ruby compiler because Compass is not compatible with Libsass or Dart Sass.

-Since Compass is no longer actively developed, I highly recommend that you move to Bourbon instead.
+Since Compass has been officially discontinued, I recommend that you move to Bourbon instead.
 Bourbon is compatible with Libsass and provides much of the same functionality as Compass.